NeonWilderness/twoday/README.md

 ```

 ## Twoday Credentials
-For most of the API functions, you will need a valid twoday.net User and Password which you need to specify in an **.env** file.
+For utilizing most of the API functions you will require a valid twoday.net User and Password which you need to specify in an **.env** file.

 1. Copy the *.env.example* file into your Node project directory
-2. Create an *.env* copy of the file and enter/save your Twoday credentials
+2. Create an *.env* copy of the file and modify/save your Twoday credentials

 ## Definitions
 Term | Meaning
 --- | ---
 Alias | A blog alias is the name of a Twoday blog.
 Twoday blog urls are assembled as `https://{alias}.twoday.net`, e.g. in `https://neonwilderness.twoday.net`, "neonwilderness" is the blog alias.
 Administrator | Crucial API functions such as updating skins or deleting files of an alias require **Administrator** authorization.
 The blog owner/creator is always an Administrator but may also appoint additional users to the "Adminstrator" role.
-Hence, you can only manage aliases (blogs) for which your specific user has been defined as Admin.
+Hence, you can only manage aliases (blogs) for which your specific user has been authorized as Admin or if you are its owner.
 Skins | Twoday skins are template files which may contain HTML, CSS, JavaScript, partial layouts, data and comprise the basis of the blog's frontend.
 They often embed macros such as `<% username %>` which are resolved server-side before sent to the browser.
 Layouts | Each blog can have multiple layouts, yet only one of them is active and defines the look & feel of the blog.
 Layouts consist of a number of predefined (but editable) system skins or user defined skins.
 Files | An alias can hold and upload own files, e.g. PDF, documents, script files, all kinds of data files to embed them either in stories or skins.